 - Order a specific item from your preferred manufacturer or supplier: It is advisable to order a single item or several before buying a larger stock to keep in your shop.
 The decision to buy in large quantities will depend on whether the results show the sample to be good.

-- The product is dissolved, and quantities of all components determined: Although there are many methods for testing cannabis products, the commonest one is high-performance liquid chromatography (HPLC) that involves dissolving the sample and passing it through small tubes under pressure.
+- The product is dissolved, and quantities of all components are determined: Although there are many methods for testing cannabis products, the commonest one is high-performance liquid chromatography (HPLC) which involves dissolving the sample and passing it through small tubes under pressure.

-The surest way to identify high-quality cannabis products for sale in your store is subjecting samples to third party laboratory testing.
+The surest way to identify high-quality cannabis products for sale in your store is by subjecting samples to third-party laboratory testing.
 The tests allow you to confirm if the information presented on the label is correct, and help you work with confidence that only the best products are sold to your clients.